This article may contain compensated links. Please read disclaimer for more info.

 11. Villa Léandre

 Let’s take Rue Simon-Dereure and then on the left Avenue Junot.
 Before walking uphill let’s do a short stop at the charming Villa Léandre.

 Created in 1926 an originally called Villa Junot, after its larger street tributary, Villa Léandre owes its current name to the caricature artist Charles Léandre who had his studio nearby.
-The cobbled cul de sac is lined with colorful anglo-Normand style houses covered with climbing plants and with little front yards and it is worth a short stop for a couple of pictures.
+The cobbled cul de sac is lined with colorful anglo-Normand style houses covered with climbing plants and with little front yards.
+Villa Léandre with its particular atmosphere is worth a short stop for a couple of pictures.